EC528-Fall-2024/ansible-wrangler/README.md

    - Playbook Search Module: searches for existing playbooks in a GitHub repo to check for a match with the incident description
    - Llama Interaction: if no match is found, this module generates a new Ansible playbook using the Llama model based on the description of the incident.
    - GitHub API Integration: Automatically submits a pull request to a specific GitHub repo for the newly generated playbook.
 This stores all the existing playbooks.
+   - AWX: validation and deployment of the selected playbook.
-   - Incident State Updater: Updates the state of the incident in ServiceNow to notify the user about the action taken (through ServiceNow activity/comments)
+   - Incident State Updater: Updates the state of the incident in ServiceNow to notify the user about the action taken (through ServiceNow activity/comments).
 3. GitHub Repository: A version control system where the existing playbooks are stored, and new playbooks are committed.
 We will be using the GitHub API to manage the repository, branches, commits, and pull requests.
 4. Llama: The natural language processing model (GPT) that interprets incident descriptions and generates Ansible playbooks.